Conditions and diseases

 In some cases, liver cirrhosis is partially reversible.
 However, there is as of yet no evidence of a complete cure for cirrhosis (i.e. a return to the normal liver structure) .

 Which factors can influence the progression of liver fibrosis?

-Genetic factors may play a role in the progression of liver fibrosis, but there are also other factors such as: alcohol consumption, the viral infection that caused the liver disease, diabetes mellitus, the patient's age, gender and weight.
+Genetic factors may play a role in the progression of liver fibrosis, but there are also other factors, such as alcohol consumption, the viral infection that caused the liver disease, diabetes mellitus and the patient's age, gender and weight.
 In patients who have hepatitis C, the progression of hepatic fibrosis is strongly influenced by age, alcohol consumption and male gender [1-3].

 Poynard T. et al, Lancet 2003;362(9401):2095-100.